Fan Chun Yip: Personal life

-Fan married when he was 23 and has a son named Fan Ki Chi(Kenji).
+Fan married when he was 23 and has a son named Kenji Fan who is a model and actor.
 He and his family now live in Kowloon Bay.
 He enjoys war game simulations with his teammates and friends during his leisure time.
 His most admired football players are Netherlands goalkeeper Edwin van der Sar and Italy's number one Gianluigi Buffon.

 Fàn is a member of the Fàn family.

 Fame beyond football

 Fan is sponsored by Nike, with all his sportswear provided by the company.
 His goalkeeping gloves and boots are sewed with his initials on (C Y FAN).

 Fan is also the spokesman for two companies, one for skincare and the other for ointment.

 In 2005, Fan was invited to be the host for a Hong Kong TV program about sport.

 Fan is now also an amateur football live commentator with IPTV's now TV.

 Fan was invited to be a visitor in an Olympic related TV programme on TVB in 2008.